 You’ll find the country’s best and most impressive museums and galleries in San José, and to a lesser extent in some of the country’s larger and more popular tourist destinations, like Manuel Antonio and Monteverde.

 Costa Rica lacks the large-scale pre-Columbian ceremonial ruins found throughout much of the rest of Mesoamerica.
 The only notable early archaeological site is Guayabo.
 However, only the foundations of a few dwellings, a handful of carved petroglyphs, and some road and water infrastructure are still visible here.

-Similarly, Costa Rica lacks the large and well-preserved colonial-era cities found throughout much of the rest of Latin America.
-The original capital of Cartago has some old ruins and a few colonial-era buildings, as well as the country's grandest church, La Basílica de Nuestra Señora de los Angeles (Basilica of Our Lady of the Angels) ★★★, which was built in honor of the country's patron saint, La Negrita, or the Virgin of Guadalupe.
+Similarly, Costa Rica doesn’t have the same large and well-preserved colonial-era cities found throughout much of the rest of Latin America.
+The original capital of Cartago has some old ruins and a few colonial-era buildings, as well as the country’s grandest church, the Basílica de Nuestra Señora de los Angeles (Basilica of Our Lady of the Angels, which was built in honor of the country’s patron saint, La Negrita, or the Virgin of Guadalupe.
 Although legend says the sculpture of the Virgin was discovered here in 1635, the church itself wasn’t inaugurated until 1924.

-In downtown San José, Barrio Amón and Barrio Otoya are two side-by-side upscale neighborhoods replete with a stately mix of architectural stylings, with everything from colonial-era residential mansions, to Art Deco apartment buildings, and modern high-rise skyscrapers.
-One of the standout buildings here is the Metal School (Escuela Metalica), which dates to the 1880s, and was shipped over piece-by-piece from Belgium, and erected in place.
+In downtown San José, Barrio Amón and Barrio Otoya are side-by-side upscale neighborhoods replete with a stately mix of architectural stylings, with everything from colonial-era residential mansions to Art Deco apartment buildings and modern high-rise skyscrapers.
+One of the standout buildings here is the Metal School (Escuela Metálica), which dates to the 1880s, and was shipped over piece-by-piece from Belgium and erected in place.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.